GoogleCloudPlatform/accelerated-platforms/docs/platforms/gke/base/products-and-features.md

-# Base GKE Accelerated Platform Products and Features
+# GKE Base Platform Products and Features

 This document outlines the products and features that are used in the base GKE Accelerated Platform.